 One of the most effective and budget-friendly means of transport in Singapore are taxis.
 However, international students should be aware that cabs usually modify their fares for rush hours and weekends.
 For public transport (trains, subway and buses), the government offers students deductions.
 A full price monthly transport pass is around 76 USD, while a one-way ticket is 1.3 USD.

 Student visa requirements for Singapore

-While Singapore welcomes international students and workers, you may be required to apply for an entry or study visa, depending on your country of origin.
+While Singapore welcomes international students and workers, you may be required to apply for an entry or student visa, depending on your country of origin.
 The related fees can either be wavered or paid upon arrival at the university.
-Check the specific visa requirements for Singapore.
+Check the specific student visa requirements for Singapore.